-The basis of the evaluation and recommendations provided within this plan update begins with thorough reviews of previously adopted Equestrian Trails Circulation Master Plan's.
+The basis of the evaluation and recommendations provided within this plan update began with a thorough review of the existing 2016 Equestrian Trails Circulation Master Plan.

-The primary goal of the Equestrian Trails Circulation Master Plans are to catalog bridle path improvements, combine the trail volume data with the stall data to model the estimated trail usage, and present recommended future improvements to the trail system.
+The primary areas of focus from the 2016 Equestrian Trails Circulation Master Plan were to catalog bridle path improvements since 2016, combine the trail volume data with the stall data to model the estimated trail usage, and present recommended future improvements to the trail system.